Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Results

 \subsection{Single-Modal-Family Entanglement Control Consistency of QFCs}

 In this section, we take the fundamental mode TE\(_{00}\) as an example to show how to maximize entanglement degrees.
-The relationship between quantum entanglement degree (\(\mathrm{C_{min}}\)), pump light frequency detuning (\(\mathrm{\Delta_{p0}}\)), and pump light amplitude (\(\mathrm{A_{pin_0}}\)) is crucial for understanding and controlling the bipartite entangled comb teeth in the fundamental mode TE\(_{00}\).
+The relationship between \({C_{min}}\), \({\Delta_{p_0}}\), and \({A_{pin_0}}\) is crucial for understanding and controlling the bipartite entangled comb teeth in the fundamental mode TE\(_{00}\).
 Figure~\ref{fig:Q1} presents a comprehensive heat map illustrating this relationship across six pairs of bipartite entangled comb teeth for the fundamental mode TE\(_{00}\).
 Each subplot (a-f) corresponds to different values of \(L\) (ranging from 1 to 6), where \(L\) represents the label of the comb pairs.

-In each subplot, the x-axis represents the pump amplitude \(\mathrm{A_{pin_0}}\) in units of \( 10^{10} \) V/m, and the y-axis represents the pump detuning \(\Delta_{p0} = \omega_{p0} - \Omega_{p0}\) in GHz.
-The color in the heat map indicates the value of \(\mathrm{C_{{min}}}\), with a color bar ranging from red (0.4) to purple (-0.5), as shown on the right side of the figure.
-This color gradient visually captures the sensitivity and the distribution of entanglement degree across different pump amplitudes and detunings.
+In each subplot, the x-axis represents the pump amplitude \({A_{pin_0}}\) in units of \( 10^{10} \) V~m$^{-1}$, and the y-axis represents the pump detuning \(\Delta_{p_0} = \omega_{p_0} - \Omega_{p_0}\) in GHz.
+The color in the heat map indicates the value of \({C_{{min}}}\), with a color bar ranging from red (0.4) to purple (-0.5), as shown on the right side of the figure.
+This color gradient visually captures the sensitivity and the distribution of entanglement degree across different pump amplitudes and detuning.
 Unlike the heat map in Figure~\ref{fig:Q0}, the heat map in Figure~\ref{fig:Q1} is drawn using an interval method to better identify areas of strong entanglement.

 The star-marked points in all six figures represent the same position, indicating the best pump conditions.
-The consistent pattern observed across the subplots suggests a similar distribution of the entanglement degree (\(\mathrm{C_{{min}}}\)) for different values of \(\mathrm{L}\).
+The consistent pattern observed across the subplots suggests a similar distribution of the entanglement degree (\({C_{{min}}}\)) for different values of \({L}\).
 Specifically, the star-marked points denote the optimal conditions where the pump light parameters achieve a stable entanglement degree, essential for consistent QFCs.